 Upon reaching my car and opening up the door, I found my little princess sleeping away peacefully in a car that wasn’t overly warm.

 I couldn’t help thinking of what could have been as I secured her in the frame stroller and wheeled her back to my concerned stylist.
-I explained everything and they were very reassuring that it could happen to anyone.
+I explained everything and she was very reassuring that it could happen to anyone.

-TO HELP PREVENT LEAVING YOUR CHILD IN A VEHICLE, GRAB THIS FREE CHECKLIST “6 KEYS TO PREVENTING HOT CAR DEATHS”
+TO HELP PREVENT A TRAGEDY IN YOUR FAMILY, GRAB THIS FREE CHECKLIST “9 KEYS TO PREVENTING HOT CAR DEATHS” TODAY!